 The Single-Family Zoning Analysis aims to identify issues within zoning and outline best practices for making constructing desired infill housing more practicable.

-The Single-Family Zoning Analysis was a project of the Northeast Ohio First Suburbs Consortium in partnership with the Cuyahoga County Land Bank and facilitated by the Cuyahoga County Planning Commission.
-This analysis was the first phase of a larger initiative to address single-family infill development in the First Suburbs.
-This phase aimed to identify potential zoning challenges to single-family infill development within the First Suburbs.
+The Single-Family Zoning Analysis is a project of the Northeast Ohio First Suburbs Consortium in partnership with the Cuyahoga County Land Bank, facilitated by the Cuyahoga County Planning Commission and supported financially by First Federal Lakewood.

 Residential infill development is new construction of housing on vacant lots within established neighborhoods, often where homes have been demolished.
 First Suburbs are often built-out communities with only smaller, scattered vacant lots available, thus infill construction on these lots becomes important to meet housing demand.
 Infill housing can also bring new investments and opportunities to neighborhoods while diversifying the local housing stock.